Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 Plus while it may feel like interest is being added if you stop repaying and you see the amount you owe increase, there is no 'real' impact on your pocket because it is set at the rate of inflation.

 Student loans only have a fixed life, though the exact time depends on which loan you have (see chart below).
 It's also important to note that if you die the debt is wiped.
-While this may seem obvious, it means it doesn't form part of your estate (ie, isn't passed on to dependants), unlike other forms of debts.
+While this may seem obvious, it means it doesn't form part of your estate (meaning it isn't passed on to dependants), unlike other forms of debts.
 The same is true if you become permanently unfit to work.

 This is an important fact to consider in your deliberations.
 It means there is a chance that after you overpay, you may then stop earning over the threshold, die or be incapacitated, so will have unnecessarily repaid debt that you didn't need to.
 While hopefully this is unlikely for most, it is worth considering.